openvinotoolkit/model_server/docs/monitoring.md

 ## Available metrics families

 Metrics from default list are enabled with the metrics_enabled flag or json configuration.

-However you can enable also additional metrics by by listing all the metrics you want to enable in the metric_list flag or json configuration.
+However, you can enable also additional metrics by listing all the metrics you want to enable in the metric_list flag or json configuration.

 DEFAULT